Battle of Bloody Brook: 2000s

 In evaluating the historiography of the colonial history of the Connecticut River valley, Bruchac states:I suggest that regional nineteenth-century historians consciously sifted the records to select historical anecdotes that emphasized Indian hostilities for dramatic impact.
 Their published accounts of colonial events placed white colonists at center stage and positioned indigenous people as natural antagonists and outsiders.
 Public renditions (monuments, speeches, historical pageantry, etc.) of this history also employed elements of nostalgia and invention.
 The production of history became, in this way, a method of crafting white cultural heritage by claiming the past as the collective property of non-Native settlers and their descendants.
 Some historians strove to minimize the influence of Native diplomacy and alliances and to downplay the intelligence of Native leaders.
-Others, who supported the “vanishing Indian” paradigm, tried to silence Native voices and block the potential for future Native presence by consciously crafting a definitive ending, a tragically poetic moment when all Indians in the region supposedly ceased to exist.Modern-day Deerfield historians Mathews and Thomas (affiliated with Historic Deerfield), noting that the 350th year anniversary of the Battle of Bloody Brook is in 2025, emphasize the need to recover and reincorporate ancestral and contemporary Indigenous and Anglo perspectives in order to allow those who interact with sites such as the Bloody Brook memorial to "actively participate in constructing nuanced, intrinsically human-centered, and relevant historical narratives."
+Others, who supported the “vanishing Indian” paradigm, tried to silence Native voices and block the potential for future Native presence by consciously crafting a definitive ending, a tragically poetic moment when all Indians in the region supposedly ceased to exist.Modern-day Deerfield historians Mathews and Thomas (affiliated with Historic Deerfield) noted that the 350th year anniversary of the Battle of Bloody Brook would be in 2025, and emphasized the need to "actively participate in constructing nuanced, intrinsically human-centered, and relevant historical narratives" through recovering and reincorporating ancestral and contemporary Indigenous and Anglo-American perspectives.